 It made me wonder what kind of life you should expect for a booster.
 In general, I’m leery of keeping consumer electronics more than about five years.
 Most stuff today isn’t designed to last much longer than that, with the expectation that there’s going to be new equipment that you’ll want by the time the old equipment expires.

 Cell boosters should last 5-7 years which means most people aren’t due for an upgrade unless there’s a new feature.
-Today’s boosters are more powerful and have the ability to boost LTE.
-Older boosters don’t.
+Today’s boosters are more powerful and have the ability to boost LTE and even some 5G signals.
+Most boosters made before 2015 don’t.
 That’s the primary difference.
+Newer boosters have the same power, but often come with better antennas which means they perform better.
 If that’s important to you, shop for a new booster now.
 Otherwise, keep reading.

 If you are considering replacing the booster, you may not have to replace the antenna.
 If you’re going from a 3G unit to a 4G one, an antenna replacement is needed, and if you’re still using 50-ohm cable with big chunky N connectors, you’ll need to rewire since most boosters today use the same 75-ohm cable with F connectors that your cable or satellite TV does.
 Rewiring is easy since you can use the old cable to fish the line through, but it does take some time.